 Tamari and Shoyu

-In a bottle, these two black liquids are impossible to tell apart, but they’re made very differently.
+In a bottle, these two black liquids are impossible to tell apart, but they’re very different.

 Tamari is a byproduct of miso-making—it’s the liquid decanted as the soy paste ferments.
 So tamari has just three ingredients: water, fermented soy, and salt.
 Owing to its expensive production process, it’s pricey and much sought after.

-Shoyu is made from a mixture of mashed soy and meat.
+Shoyu’s main ingredients are mashed soy and wheat.
 It’s usually cheaper than tamari, but still significantly more expensive than mass market soy sauces.

 There is no culture that embraces mushrooms as much as Japan.
 Any grocery will have five or ten types of mushrooms—and not a single one of those horrible American-style button mushrooms in sight.

-The Japanese love of mushrooms is nearly matched by their love for sprouts.
+The Japanese love sprouts almost as much as they love mushrooms.
 Unlike the United States, you won’t find alfalfa or clover sprouts in stores.
 Every Japanese grocery will feature mung bean sprouts as well as two or three bright-green sprouts, most commonly daikon radish and soy.